-Listen to the story Catfish, Cod, Salmon, and Scrod, learn about IA fish, cast a line for magnetic fish, make a fish print, and sing a fish song.
-They will also observe minnows swimming and touch a live fish.
+Students will learn what makes a fish a fish, listen to the story Catfish, Cod, Salmon, and Scrod, learn about IA fish, cast a line for magnetic fish.
+They will also meet and get to touch a live fish.

 Bear Snores On